 Whether you’re looking to be a better manager or gain a technical certification, there are many, often inexpensive, ways you can increase your skillset and achieve more rewarding career growth.

 Volunteer at a local organization

-Volunteering is a great way to gain experience while enjoying the satisfaction of helping your community.
+Volunteering is a great way to gain experience outside of work, while enjoying the satisfaction of helping your community.
 Contact a volunteer coordinator at a non-profit organization or look at their online listings to see what they need help with.
 You might get the chance to build a website, write a newsletter, or plan a fundraiser.
 Don’t worry about being unqualified—they will often provide training for anything you are willing to commit to.

 Join a professional organization

 Most industries have national and regional organizations you can get involved with.
 If you’re in the engineering field, consider the Hawaii Society of Professional Engineers.
 Are you a marketing professional?
 Check out Ad2 Honolulu or the American Advertising Federation (AAF).
 No matter which organization you choose, the point is to learn from other people in your industry.
 You can also join informal groups on LinkedIn and Facebook where other professionals in your field are networking and starting conversations.